 |iOS app development||200|

 |Web app + Admin panel + API development||250|

 Please note the number of hours is not exact.
 Hours might fluctuate based on exact requirements.
 Be prepared for a flexible MVP price.

 3 Web or mobile?
 What comes first?

 Choosing a target platform is a challenge for most startups.
 Web or mobile app… what should come first?

 It depends on two things: budget range and desired feature list.

 On one hand, MVP price is lower when you launch a website.
 You do not need to choose between iOS or Android app first.
 Also, evidence confirms that most of traffic comes from mobile websites:

 On the other, we all know that mobile apps are faster.
 Mobile app users can enjoy an offline mode if there is no Internet connection.
 Therefore, a mobile app can be your next step after your startup gets traction.

-Thus, we can see that both mobile apps and web apps are equally good.
+Thus, both mobile apps and web apps are equally good.
 The only limitation might be MVP development costs.
-When going with mobile app development, you need to keep in mind that costs will be doubled in order to cover both iOS and Android features.
+When choosing mobile app development, you need to keep in mind that costs will be doubled compared to a Web-first approach to produce source code for both iOS and Android platforms.

 4 Do you need a promotional website?